MichaelCade/90DaysOfDevOps/Days/day86.md

 ## Backup all the platforms

-During this whole challenge we have discussed many different platforms and environments.
+During this whole challenge, we discussed many different platforms and environments.
 One thing all of those have in common is the fact they all need some level of data protection!

-Data Protection has been around for many many years but the wealth of data that we have today and the value that this data brings means we have to make sure we are not only resilient to infrastructure failure by having multiple nodes and high availablity across applications but we must also consider that we need a copy of that data, that important data in a safe and secure location if a failure scenario was to occur.
+Data Protection has been around for many many years but the wealth of data that we have today and the value that this data brings means we have to make sure we are not only resilient to infrastructure failure by having multiple nodes and high availability across applications but we must also consider that we need a copy of that data, that important data in a safe and secure location if a failure scenario was to occur.

 We hear a lot these days it seems about cybercrime and ransomware, and don't get me wrong this is a massive threat and I stand by the fact that you will be attacked by ransomware.
 It is not a matter of if it is a matter of when.
 So even more reason to make sure you have your data secure for when that time arises.
-However the most common cause for data loss is not ransomware or cybercrime it is simply accidental deletion!
+However, the most common cause for data loss is not ransomware or cybercrime it is simply accidental deletion!

 We have all done it, deleted something we shouldn't have and had that instant regret.

-With all of the technology and automation we have discussed during the challenge, the requirement to protect any stateful data or even complex stateless configuration is still there, regardless of platform.
+With all of the technology and automation we have discussed during the challenge, the requirement to protect any stateful data or even complex stateless configuration is still there, regardless of the platform.

 ![](Images/Day86_Data1.png)

-But we should be able to perform that protection of the data with automation in mind and being able to integrate into our workflows.
+But we should be able to perform that protection of the data with automation in mind and be able to integrate it into our workflows.

 If we look at what backup is:

 _In information technology, a backup, or data backup is a copy of computer data taken and stored elsewhere so that it may be used to restore the original after a data loss event.
 The verb form, referring to the process of doing so, is "back up", whereas the noun and adjective form is "backup"._

 If we break this down to the simplest form, a backup is a copy and paste of data to a new location.
 Simply put I could take a backup right now by copying a file from my C: drive to my D: drive and I would then have a copy in case something happened to the C: drive or something was edited wrongly within the files.
-I could revert back to the copy I have on the D: drive.
+I could revert to the copy I have on the D: drive.
 Now if my computer dies where both the C & D drives live then I am not protected so I have to consider a solution or a copy of data outside of my system maybe onto a NAS drive in my house?
 But then what happens if something happens to my house, maybe I need to consider storing it on another system in another location, maybe the cloud is an option.
-Maybe I could store a copy of my important files in several locations to mitigate against the risk of failure?
+Maybe I could store a copy of my important files in several locations to mitigate the risk of failure?

 ### 3-2-1 Backup Methodolgy

 Now seems a good time to talk about the 3-2-1 rule or backup methodology.
-I actually did a [lightening talk](https://www.youtube.com/watch?v=5wRt1bJfKBw) covering this topic.
+I did a [lightning talk](https://www.youtube.com/watch?v=5wRt1bJfKBw) covering this topic.

 We have already mentioned before some of the extreme ends of why we need to protect our data but a few more are listed below: